Linda Crampton is a writer who is interested in frugal living and reducing clutter. Both of these activities are important in her own life.

 - Listening to music and radio programs from around the world

-- Communicating with friends, relatives, and the world using email and social media programs like Facebook and Twitter, and live connections such as FaceTime and Skype.
+- Communicating with friends, relatives, and the world using email, social media programs like Facebook and Twitter, and live connections such as FaceTime and Skype.

 You can download freeware or free open source software to your computer as well as use free programs online.
 Some word processors, art programs, and music creation programs are free to download and use.

 You don't need a computer to listen to music.
 Portable radios with basic features are often inexpensive (though an item that some people consider to be inexpensive may not be so for everyone).
 Basic radios usually cost far less than a television.
 Even if the desired radio can't be afforded as soon as it's discovered, it may not take long to save the money for it.
 A prospective buyer should investigate whether the radio runs only on batteries or can be connected to an electrical outlet.
 At least where I live, batteries can be quite expensive.
 Wind-up radios are available, but they are generally more expensive than the cheapest types.